ProCicero/CltDevs-talking_about_talking/CltDevs-talking_about_talking.md

 #### by Jay Heinrichs

 A more focused book on coming up with memorable ideas and lines to deliver them.
 This is very useful for coming up with memorable one-liners to quickly get someone's attention.
 He takes many memorable lines and breaks them down into parts to see what makes them memorable, then shows you how to use those ideas to create your own.
 If you are looking for the first line of your elevator pitch, this is a good place to start.
 It is written in the same style as his other book.

+## Further Reference

+[Simon Lancaster: Speak Like a Leader](https://youtu.be/bGBamfWasNQ) Great introduction to classical rhetoric.
+This TEDx speech was given soon after his second book, _The Language of Leadership_ was released.
+This is also a great example of delivery.

+[Simon Lancaster: The Art of Spin](https://youtu.be/_TJFdAtTe6M) TEDx speech focused on metaphors.
+It does a great job explaining how powerful they are and how just using them in your speech can completely shift the perspective.

+[Simon Lancaster: The Rhetoric of Business](https://youtu.be/7P1NZNjvidE) Another great video, it shows

+[Simon Lancaster: How to Start a Speech](https://youtu.be/Bh3iM--2AW4) A great explanation about how important starting a speech is to keeping the audience engaged.
+He goes into the neurochemical explanation for it.